TyrfingMjolnir/dotfiles_old/PurchaseRequirement.md

 ## Go list

 * Any kind of straws, wood or cannabis
-* Metal, the more precious the better, however cast iron will do over plastic any time.
+* Metal, the more precious the better, however cast iron will do over plastic in most cases.

 ## Challenges